Drive sales on autopilot with ecommerce-focused features

 - Email one (one hour): A simple reminder with a cart image and a checkout button

-- Email two (24 hours): Add social proof like “327 customers bought this item last week”
+- Email two (24 hours): Add social proof, something that shows satisfied customers using your product

 Most recovered carts come from the first email, but the second and third still generate sales.
-Omnisend shows you which emails drive the most revenue so you can optimize timing and messaging.
+Omnisend shows you which WooCommerce abandoned cart emails drive the most revenue.
+This allows you to adjust timing and messaging.
+Here’s an example of an abandoned cart flow:

 Post-purchase follow-ups

-Your relationship with customers shouldn’t end at checkout because you have a golden opportunity to re-engage them and capture repeat sales.
+Your relationship with customers shouldn’t end at checkout.
+Re-engage them to get repeat sales.

 Your WooCommerce store and dropshipping suppliers will handle these emails: